gofiber/fiber/docs/api/middleware/cors.md

 When configuring CORS, misconfiguration can potentially expose your application to various security risks.

 - **Allowing all origins:** Setting `Access-Control-Allow-Origin` to `*` (a wildcard) allows any domain to make cross-origin requests.
 This can expose your application to cross-site request forgery (CSRF) attacks.
-It's generally safer to specify the exact domains that are allowed to make requests.
+It's generally safer to specify the exact domains allowed to make requests.

 - **Allowing credentials:** The `Access-Control-Allow-Credentials` header indicates whether the browser should include credentials with cross-origin requests.
 If this is set to `true`, it can expose your application to attacks if combined with a wildcard `Access-Control-Allow-Origin`.
 We specifically prohibit this action in our CORS middleware, in line with the Fetch specification.

 - **Exposing headers:** The `Access-Control-Expose-Headers` header lets the server whitelist headers that browsers are allowed to access.
 Be careful not to expose sensitive headers.

 :::note
 In our CORS middleware, we specifically prevent `Access-Control-Allow-Credentials` from being `true` when `Access-Control-Allow-Origin` is set to the wildcard (`*`).
-This is to prevent potential security risks associated with allowing credentials to be shared with all origins.
+This prevents potential security risks associated with allowing credentials to be shared with all origins.

 When using `AllowOrigins`, a configuration check will cause a panic if `Access-Control-Allow-Credentials` is `true` and `Access-Control-Allow-Origin` is set to the wildcard.
 :::